wtfplayer/redemption/README.md

 # About
-I'll be posting my scripts into this repository, if I put someone elses script into this repository that just means I revamped that script.
+I'll be posting my scripts into this repository, if I put someone elses script into this repository that just means I revamped their script.
 I'll be putting some scripts and info into the [README.md](https://github.com/wtfplayer/redemption/blob/main/README.md)

 The scripts will be put into sections. (sections in the README.md btw)